- Jim Bottorff's

 -

-- When you are using visual materials
+- When you are ready

-Practice every day, this is very important.
+Practice every day, very important.

 - Return to Songs